-Gluteus Medius in an upper butt muscle that has the potential to wreak havoc on the low back, upper glutes, and outer hip.
+Gluteus Medius pain is a nasty muscle pain phenomena that has the potential to wreak havoc on the low back, upper glutes, and outer hip.
 "The gluteus medius is at the top of the list of the many muscles that cause low back pain" .
-Gluteus Medius is often mistakenly overlooked as the source of brutal low back and glute pain, read on to determine if Gluteus Medius is causing your pain and how to fix it.
+Gluteus Medius pain is often mistakenly overlooked as the source of brutal low back and glute pain, read on to determine if Gluteus Medius is causing your pain and how to fix it.

 Gluteus Medius Muscle